NCAR/climate-primer-water/doc/ch3_baselines.rst

 *The components of the hydrologic cycle*

-In the second section of this chapter we discuss the concept of the baseline natural variability of a system under study, and ways to detect and potentially attribute the contribution of observed changes to natural and anthropogenic factors.
+In the second section of this chapter we discuss the concept of the baseline natural variability of a system under study and ways to detect and potentially attribute the contribution of observed changes to natural and anthropogenic factors.
 Because climate change is a phenomenon that is typically characterized by slow changes through time,